nitrologic/fountain/README.md

 Home of nitrologic slop fountain — a 4th generation roha foundry forge LLM tool

+Exposing 285 models from 11 providers the research project Fountain 1.3.4 ⛲ is nearing 4000 lines
+of Deno javascript.
+Yikes!

+Large source codes for the win, 3385 lines of javascript with only 380 typeScript errors.

+Providing a common context the roha history model began in March 2025 echoing the common API and intended as a bolt on to the DSPTool project.

 ## Researcher Links

 * [fountain.md](roha/fountain.md) Configuration